$f$-Mode oscillations and the gravitational response of compact stars with analytic equations of state: Discussion and Conclusions

-\acknowledgments We are grateful to Feng-Li Lin, Jing-Yi Wu, and Si-Man Wu for many helpful discussions.
+\acknowledgments We are grateful to Prof. Feng-Li Lin, Jing-Yi Wu, and Si-Man Wu for many helpful discussions.
 K.Z.
 (Hong Zhang) is supported by a classified fund of Shanghai city.
 CSC is partly supported by Taiwan's National Science and Technology Council (NSTC) through Grant No.-112-2112-M-032 -012 -.
+CVF acknowledges the financial support of the productivity program of the Conselho Nacional de Desenvolvimento Cient\'ifico e Tecnol\'ogico (CNPq), with Project No.~304569/2022-4.
+CHL is thankful to the S\~ao Paulo Research Foundation FAPESP (Grant No.~2020/05238-9) and to CNPq (Grants No.~401565/2023-8, 409736/2025-2 and 305327/2023-2).